biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 To begin with, refining our filtering techniques could significantly improve the precision of finding bioinformatics-related queries.
 Future efforts could focus on developing more sophisticated keyword selection methods, leveraging domain-specific ontologies, or incorporating advanced natural language processing tools to better capture relevant conversations.
 For bioinformatics-related keywords, the topic list from bioinformatics conferences such as ISMB may be useful.
 In the future we would like to use terms from controlled vocabularies such as the Gene Ontology (GO) and the Experimental Factor Ontology (EFO).

 Exploring more advanced embedding models or incorporating contextual information might provide deeper insights into prompt similarities and improve the quality of the filtered dataset.
 Our work suggested there is value in not only fine-tuning LLMs towards scientific use cases, but also to create embedding models that provide useful vectorization tailored to an area of interest.
 For example, an embedding model trained on gene descriptions could be used to provide more accurate separation of language within the domain of genomics.
 We plan to conduct further experiments with additional models to broaden our understanding of their performance in bioinformatics contexts.
-This includes testing emerging models and comparing them to the DBCLS model API to identify their relative strengths and weaknesses.
+This includes testing emerging models and comparing them by leveraging the DBCLS LLM server and its API to identify their relative strengths and weaknesses.

 Benchmarking models on expert-curated datasets is another promising direction.
 Datasets like SciQ would provide a more quantitative approach to understanding the capabilities of LLMs in addressing scientific inquiries.
 The use of Retrieval-Augmented Generation (RAG) techniques represents another exciting possibility.
 Integrating retrieval mechanisms with generative models could improve the models’ ability to provide precise and contextually relevant information based on the latest research.